Samoa

 | Small domestic economy and limited skilled labor pool hindering rapid business scalability. |

-NO. Samoa doesn't tax personal income, and doesn't reach for you when you settle.
-No withholding, no return, no centre-of-vital-interests test waiting to trip.
-Salary is a non-event here, both in the rate and in the paperwork.
+Samoa doesn't tax personal income, and nobody comes sniffing around when you settle in.
+No withholding, no tax return, no centre-of-vital-interests trap waiting to snap shut.

 | Country | Status | Dividends | Interest | Royalties |